Shepherd's Bush Lease Extension - Free Consultation

 Decision in Hammersmith and Fulham

-An example of a Freehold Enfranchisement decision for a Shepherd's Bush flat is 82 Minford Gardens in February 2009.
+An example of a Freehold Enfranchisement matter before the tribunal for a Shepherd's Bush premises is 82 Minford Gardens in February 2009.
 The Tribunal determined that the enfranchisement price was £37,341 This case related to 2 flats.
-The remaining number of years on the lease was 72.92 years.
+The unexpired term as at the valuation date was 72.92 years.